REAL ESTATE COMMISSION FEES & OTHER COSTS

-It is important to negotiate commission fees prior signing any agency agreement with an agent on behalf of their company, however, it is also possible to negotiate at the point of sale if needed.
+It is important to negotiate commission fees prior signing any agency agreement with an agent on behalf of their company, however, it is also possible to re-negotiate their fees at the point of sale if needed.
 Some agents will only negotiate at the point of sale when all the cards are on the table.

-The safest option for obtaining an accurate property appraisal first is to engage a vetted real estate agent or a registered valuer.
+The safest option for obtaining an accurate property appraisal is to first engage a vetted real estate agent or a registered valuer.
 A real estate market appraisal is provided free.

 Collate all costs before negotiating real estate commission

-You can't sell a secret, so advertising is necessary to expose your property to the broadest buyer markets and qualified buyers for your price range or property type.
+You can't sell a secret, so real estate advertising costs are a necessity to expose your property or business to the broadest buyer markets and qualified buyers for your price range or property type.

-Real estate agents are obliged to provide you with an itemised summary of advertising expenses recommended which you need to sign off.
+Real estate agents are obliged to provide you with an itemised summary of advertising fees recommended which you need to sign off.
 Check these and any amendments which should also be signed by you.
 When asked, some vendors don't actually know exactly how their advertising budget is being spent so take care with this.

 The cost of selling a house can vary but generally includes:

 - Auctioneer fees (if your chosen method of sale) – mostly payable up front and at the time of signing an agency agreement and costs in the vicinity of $800.
 Some companies do not charge a fee at all and online auctions are much more common.